Does a VPN Prevent DDoS Attacks?

 • Your connection speeds drop dramatically

-• You’re unable to login into a banking or other financial system
+• You’re unable to log in to a banking or other financial system

 • Your Wi-Fi connection drops out